-Furthermore, since mid-September, the Committee has agreed that concerned ministers or department directors are able to request 50 per cent of their staff to return to working in the office.
-In addition, the Committee has announced a number of measures in relation to elections, enabling the electoral commission to establish biometric registration cards, and exempting their staff and the transportation of election materials from existing curfews across the country.
+Since mid-September 2020, the Committee has agreed that concerned ministers or department directors are able to request 50 per cent of their staff to return to working in the office.
+In addition, a number of measures have been introduced in relation to elections, enabling the electoral commission to establish biometric registration cards, and exempting their staff and the transportation of election materials from existing curfews across the country.